devleaks/storyrevealerjs/README.md

 all your newspapers.

-The only supplied file you might want to edit is the storyrevealer-specific style sheet (provided as a SCSS file), where you can all your custom styles, or load fonts.
+The only supplied file you might want to edit is the storyrevealer-specific style sheet (provided as a SCSS file), where you can add your custom styles, or load fonts.

 The format of your story YAML file is described below.